ZiweiMEI/ziweimei.github.io/_pages/about.md

 In Spring 2024, I am a visiting Ph.D. student at Department of Statistics, University of Oxford.

 I specialize in econometric theory.
 My current research focuses on statistical learning methods in instrumental variable regression and time series models.
-I also have interests in panel data analysis.
+I am also interested in panel data analysis.